Last updated on August 3, 2022 by

-Having a lean startup plan is an excellent way to understand exactly how your startup or small business will work, what market it will fit in, and how it will grow.
+Having a lean startup plan, or lean business plan, is an excellent way to understand exactly how your startup or small business will work, what market it will fit in, and how it will grow.
+It can also help you if you’re looking for outside investment.
+Investors field a lot of applications, and having a one page business plan is a perfect way to present only the most necessary information to someone constantly analyzing new businesses.

 - What a lean startup plan is